Is Apple Rotting?

 To close, I’m going to have to be a little less analytical.

-Apple CEO Tim Cook has always presented himself as professional, meticulous and decidedly above the fray.
+Apple CEO Tim Cook has always presented himself as professional, meticulous and decidedly above-the-fray.

 And then he met Donald Trump.

-He bent the knee during Trump’s first term, then made sure he was prominently seated behind Trump at the second inauguration--one he helped underwrite.
 Recently, he embarrassed himself at a preposterous White House stunt, where he pledged to return an incomprehensible (and probably impossible) amount of iPhone manufacturing to America.
-In return, Trump promised to exempt Apple (like some other big tech companies) from the 100% tariff he was supposedly contemplating for products brought to America which used high end computer chips.
+In return, Trump promised to exempt Apple (like some other big tech companies) from the 100% tariff he was supposedly contemplating for products brought to America; ones which used foreign-made computer chips.

-Cook puiblicly stated that this exemption could save Apple “hundreds of millions” of dollars.
+Cook publicly stated that this exemption could save Apple “hundreds of millions” of dollars.
 Well, that’s a lot of money to me, but let’s reduce that to a more understandable scale.
 For comparative purposes, let’s restate Apple’s market value from $4 trillion to just $10,000.
 And let’s say that $10K is the bundle Tim Cook is walking around with in his pocket.

-So Tim, what did you lose by selling out for a couple bucks?
 Your personal reputation?
-The shine off of your corporate brand?
+The shine off off your corporate brand?
 All this just because you don’t have enough gumption to stand up to a blackmailer threatening to put a very small dent in your bottom line?
-Haven’t you ever watched a movie where the hero vowed never to negotiate with a terrorist?
-You not onlyu negotiated, you prostrated yourself.
+You negotiated with a terrorist.
 You bowed down to the most loathed man on Earth.
-Good job.

 Shame on you—and on your company.
 You are not helping America—you are helping destroy it.

-Act like a leader…pay your taxes…and say you’re sorry.
+You could start acting like a leader…pay your taxes…and say you’re sorry.

 Your Apple is rotting.